A Tricky Homecoming

 The first lap of Saturday’s race was all James Clay.
 He rocketed up through the field, skillfully maneuvering the #36 BMW M4 GT4 into second place.
 From that position, Clay defied the conventional wisdom and put 8 seconds between him and the third-place car.
 With momentum and confidence on his side, James pitted in during the mandatory 10-minute pit window midway through the race, handing the car off to Nick Galante.

 After a clean driver exchange, the BimmerWorld/Racing to End Alzheimer’s team got a gut-punching lesson in the disastrous toll of seemingly minor mistakes.
 Miscommunication led Galante to peel out of the pits a mere 1 ½ seconds late, missing his window and almost causing a collision with another car.
+(You can see it happen at minute 34:45 in the Race 1 video here — tap the Video menu.)
 Despite the fact that Nick’s quick reflexes prevented a crash, the race director was forced to levy a drive-through penalty, bumping the #36 back to an almost insurmountable 14th place.

 A Second Shot